Jim Wells loses party whip

 As there is currently no sitting Assembly at Stormont, the sanction would appear to have limited effect.

-But it does leave Stormont's biggest party with no voice on the Assembly Commission, the body which continues to meet and which looks after the running of the Stormont Estate with responsibility for pay and pensions of MLAs.
+But it does leave Stormont's biggest party with no voice on the Assembly Commission, the body which continues to meet and has responsibility for pay and pensions of MLAs.

 Members of the Commission also receive an extra £6,000 a year.